iSpeakNerd/poap-invites-frame/README.md

         - Use the Neynar SDK/API to map the fetched wallets to Farcaster user profiles
             - implemented in `lib/get-fids.ts` as [`@getFids`](https://github.com/iSpeakNerd/poap-invites-frame/blob/main/lib/get-fids.ts#L22)

-    3. Create a Warpcast Composer Url to deliver the frame to the channel on Farcaster

 6. Create and Deliver Invites
     - Build the invite flow using the repository's utilities and APIs:
       - Generate an Allowlist: Compile Farcaster IDs eligible for channel invites.